Makay11/rpc/README.md

 }
 ```

-When using the [Hono](https://hono.dev/) adapter, the code above will result in a `500 Internal Server Error` when you send an invalid input.
-In order to return the expected `400 Bad Request` instead, you have a few options:
+When using the [Hono](https://hono.dev/) adapter, for instance, the code above will result in a `500 Internal Server Error` when you send an invalid input.
+In order to return the expected `400 Bad Request` instead, you have many options depending on the libraries, frameworks, and adapters you are using.
+Here are a few examples:

 1. Catch the [Zod](https://zod.dev/) error and throw a `ValidationError` from `@makay/rpc/server` instead: